tinacms/tina.io/content/docs/forestry/migrate.md

 Here is a list of the changes that will need to be made to your site:

 - You can only have alphanumeric characters or underscores in your field names, templates names, and collection names (**This includes `-`**).
-You will likely have to updates your template names in your content and code.
+You will likely have to update your template names in your content and code.
 See [this doc](/docs/forestry/common-errors/#migrating-fields-with-non-alphanumeric-characters) for more details.
 - If you are using the "blocks" field see [this doc](/docs/forestry/common-errors/#migrating-blocks) for how to migrate your blocks.

 ## Starting TinaCMS